Ultimate Internet Broadband Glossary

 Lock In Contracts are any contracts between an internet service provider and a customer, typically lasting between 12 and 24 months.
 Though a No Contract Plan (see below) can be more appealing, there are some benefits to Lock In Contracts if you're moving into a new property, as some properties have internet set-up fees ranging anywhere between $10 and $300.
 As such, many internet service providers will try to entice customers by waiving or significantly reducing that fee if they sign to a 12 or 24 month contract.
 Lock In Contracts also sometimes include a modem (see below) with the deal, whereas most No Contract deals do not.

-Mbps is an acronym that stands for Megabits Per Second, and it's how we measure download and upload speeds.
+Mbps that stands for Megabits Per Second, and it's how we measure download and upload speeds.
 A megabit is equal to one million bits.
 Transmissions across computer networks and very commonly measured in Mbps, and it is how we measure broadband speed.
 The higher the Mbps, the quicker your internet will work.

 MBps (with an upper-case B) is distinct from Mbps (with a lower-case b) in that it stands for Megabytes Per Second.
 It is used in reference to things such as file sizes.